EmsGarbino/tigil-gastos/README.md

 ---

 ## 👥 Target Users
-College students in urban areas such as Quezon City who have limited disposable income and struggle with consistent saving habits — whether saving for tuition, living expenses, or personal milestones.
+College students who have limited disposable income and struggle with consistent saving habits — whether saving for tuition, living expenses, or personal milestones.
 TigilGastos gives them a reliable, self-enforced system to keep their money safe from impulsive spending until it's truly needed.

 ---